jm31-art/D3RIV-LVST-DIG1T/README.md

 - `REAL_ACCOUNT_ID` - your real Deriv account ID (optional).
 - `REAL_TOKEN` - API token for your real account (optional). **DO NOT USE WITH THIS TOOL**.
 - `SYMBOLS` - optional comma-separated list of symbols to subscribe to (e.g. `R_100,R_50`).
 Used if the active_symbols request doesn't return volatility indices for your region.
-- `TARGET_SIGNAL` - target last digit for automatic trading (default: '9').
-Set this based on your manual chart analysis.
-- `TARGET_SYMBOL` - target symbol for automatic trading (default: 'R_100').
+- `TARGET_SYMBOL` - target symbol for autonomous trading (default: 'R_100').
 Focus on volatility indices like R_100, R_50, etc.
-- `NUM_TRADES` - number of trades to place per cycle when target condition is met (default: 3).
-Limits exposure per cycle.
+- `TARGET_PROFIT` - profit target in USD (default: 100).
+Bot stops trading when this profit is reached.
-- `STAKE` - stake amount in USD for each trade (default: 1).
-Keep low for demo trading.
+- `INITIAL_STAKE` - starting stake amount in USD (default: 1).
+Bot begins trading with this stake.
+- `STAKE_MULTIPLIER` - multiplier for stake increase after wins (default: 2).
+Stake increases exponentially.
+- `MAX_STAKE` - maximum stake limit in USD (default: 100).
+Prevents excessive risk exposure.
+- `MIN_PROBABILITY_THRESHOLD` - minimum probability percentage to trade (default: 12).
+Only trade digits above this threshold.

 Startup requirement
 -------------------